-The 2016 Call To Prospective Students is extended for the two projects below, until 31st August, 2016 midnight
+The 2016 Call To Prospective Students is extended to allow recruitment of PhD studentship projects

-If you are interested in joining us in DREAM to study for a PhD in Big Data, Risk and Environmental Analytical methods, the 2016 call for projects is open for the two applications below, closing on Friday, 31st August, 2016 at midnight.
+If you are interested in joining us in DREAM to study for a PhD in Big Data, Risk and Environmental Analytical methods, please contact us.
+We have five positions open for a potential January 2017 commencement across the four partner universities.

 The first cohort of Dream students are now well underway with their research projects, which are described here.
 All our positions are competitive and the student applications and interview stage allow us to identify and select the top applicants.

 - Settled status in the UK, meaning they have no restrictions on how long they can stay, and

 - Been ‘ordinarily resident’ in the UK for 3 years prior to the start of the studentship.
 This means they must have been normally residing in the UK (apart from temporary or occasional absences), and

 - Not been residing in the UK wholly or mainly for the purpose of full-time education.
 (This does not apply to UK or EU nationals).

 For purposes of residence requirements the UK includes the United Kingdom and Islands (ie the Channel Islands and the Isle